Tadao Ando

 Born in Osaka in 1941, Tadao Ando realized his first project for family homes in 1972, appearing on the national scene in 1976 with the Azuma home projects in Osaka, winning the annual award assigned by the Architectural Institute of Japan.

 Among his most important works are the Children’s Museum, the Naoshima Contemporary Art Museum, the Suntory Museum, the Museum of Literature and the Forest of Tombs Museum in Kumamoto, the Church of the Light in Osaka, the Tomamu Water Chapel, the Temple on water in the Awajishima Islands, Japan, the Pulitzer Foundation, 2001, in the USA, the Japan Pavilion at Expo ‘92 in Seville.
-In Italy, he designed the Fabrica building for Benetton in Treviso, the Giorgio Armani theatre in Milan, while in Venice he was responsible for the new layout and maintenance of Palazzo Grassi, the restoration project of the Punta della Dogana and of the little theatre in Palazzo Grassi.
+In Italy, he designed the Fabbrica building for Benetton in Treviso, the Giorgio Armani theatre in Milan, the new layout and maintenance of Palazzo Grassi in Venice, and the restoration project of the Punta della Dogana and of the little theatre in Palazzo Grassi.

 Born in Osaka in 1941, Tadao Ando realized his first project for family homes in 1972, appearing on the national scene in 1976 with the Azuma home projects in Osaka, winning the annual award assigned by the Architectural Institute of Japan.

 Among his most important works are the Children’s Museum, the Naoshima Contemporary Art Museum, the Suntory Museum, the Museum of Literature and the Forest of Tombs Museum in Kumamoto, the Church of the Light in Osaka, the Tomamu Water Chapel, the Temple on water in the Awajishima Islands, Japan, the Pulitzer Foundation, 2001, in the USA, the Japan Pavilion at Expo ‘92 in Seville.
-In Italy, he designed the Fabrica building for Benetton in Treviso, the Giorgio Armani theatre in Milan, while in Venice he was responsible for the new layout and maintenance of Palazzo Grassi, the restoration project of the Punta della Dogana and of the little theatre in Palazzo Grassi.
+In Italy, he designed the Fabbrica building for Benetton in Treviso, the Giorgio Armani theatre in Milan, the new layout and maintenance of Palazzo Grassi in Venice, and the restoration project of the Punta della Dogana and of the little theatre in Palazzo Grassi.